FACTBOX-Qualcomm's 'obstinance' needs monitoring - judge

 ** “China’s National Development and Reform Commission investigated Qualcomm’s licensing practices and in 2015 imposed a rectification plan that altered some of Qualcomm’s licensing practices in China.

 Presentation notes from a slide deck that Boston Consulting Group presented to the Qualcomm board of directors in 2015 explain that Qualcomm was able to avoid caps on non-SEP royalty rates, more aggressive rate cuts, and forced sales to non-licensees due to a $150 million payment to the Chinese government.”
-(Compiled by Vibhuti Sharma, Sayanti Chakraborty and Akanksha Rana in Bengaluru; Editing by Bernard Orr and Arun Koyyur)
+(Compiled by Vibhuti Sharma, Sayanti Chakraborty and Akanksha Rana in Bengaluru; Editing by Bernard Orr)